Welcome to The Climbing Dictionary !!!

 HACE

 High Altitude Cerebral Edema.
 Liquid in the brain as a result of high altitude exposure.
-Few people live to tell what it is like.

 (f) Oedčme du cerveau